Land Art Festival Grindelwald

 Date June 08 - 13 June, 2026 | The installations will remain signposted throughout the entire summer.

-The new location for the next edition will be announced in early 2026.
+Venue The new location for the next edition will be announced in spring 2026.

 Entry Free of charge